Call Us

 • Crack cocaine: restlessness, muscle aches, depression, anxiety, changes in appetite, fatigue, nightmares

-• Heroin: shaking, sweating, aches and pains, stomach problems, nausea or vomiting, sleep disturbance, increased heart rate or blood pressure
+• Heroin: shaking, sweating, aches and pains, stomach problems, nausea or vomiting, sleep disturbances, increased heart rate or blood pressure

 Duration and initial signs of withdrawal